tlaurie99/reinforcement_learning/README.md

-Markup: # Make value functions more robust by using mixture of gaussians
+# Make value functions more robust by using mixture of gaussians

 Markup: ## Two approaches within this repository:
 Markup : - Energy distance between target and predicted distributions